ArturoCasillas/Acasillas-SMU-MSDS-homework/README.md

 # Acasillas-SMU-MSDS-homework
-This is a repository for general homework.
+This is a repository for MSDS homework.